The ESHIP Summit

 I work for a leading economic development consulting firm that does everything from strategic planning to economic impact analysis.
 Branding ourselves as "all things economic development", entrepreneurship and innovation is often one element of many considered a part of community's economic development strategy.
 My own talents and expertise includes communications, engagement and community building; strategic planning; brownfield and main street redevelopment; and entrepreneurship.
 Basically, I know a little bit about a lot of things – whatever it takes to strengthen local economies.

 As a consultant, I get to work with many communities at a time instead of focusing all of my efforts on one.
 So, when it comes to ecosystem building, my role is less about connecting individuals and entities within the local system.
 Instead, my value is connecting individuals and entities from different places, different ecosystems, who are facing similar issues and can benefit from sharing knowledge and information.
 This became clear at the ESHIP Summit - I'd love to know how many times the words "Oh!
 You should talk to…" came out of my mouth.

 My role in entrepreneurship ecosystem building: I'm a cross-community idea connector and conversation starter.

 An often overlooked element of an ecosystem.

-In the draft playbook Kaufmann is working on, they list key elements of a thriving entrepreneurial ecosystem:
+In the draft playbook Kauffman is working on, they list key elements of a thriving entrepreneurial ecosystem:

 - Entrepreneurs, obviously